resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

-# Lesson II: Your free computer: up and running (30 min)
+# Lesson II: Your free computer: up and running (35 min)

 > A researcher, Anna Prentice wants fire up a website to share some some information about her project with the world.
 > Looking at the NeCTAR image list, she sees that there is a public image with Drupal, a content management system that
 > may allow her to share her data.

-> Having sat through the first part of this course, and know knowing the parts of the NeCTAR cloud, Anna decides to see
+> Having sat through the first part of this course, and know knowing the parts of the Research Cloud, Anna
-> if she can launch the instance to see if meets with her needs.
+> decides to see if she can launch the instance to see if meets with her needs.

-_This is one of the great things about the NeCTAR cloud: you can just spin up machines, play with them, and then **THROW THEM AWAY**!_
+_This is one of the great things about the Research Cloud: you can just spin up machines, play with them, and then **THROW THEM AWAY**!_

 ## The power of Checklists